SteveLauC/Notes/database/Database_System_Concepts/Ch14_Indexing.md

       ```

-2. Find all tuples in range [low_bound, upper_bound]
+2. Find all tuples in range `[low_bound, upper_bound]`

    The basic algorithm is:
    1. Traverse down to the leaf node that possibily contains `low_bound`
    2. Starting from this leaf node, iterate over all the leaf nodes and collect
       all pointers with search key `key` s.t. `low_bound <= key <= upper_bound`.

+   > For range queries, B+Tree can do this easily since its leaf node stores
+   > a pointer to the next leaf node.
+B-Tree cannot do this I guess.

 3. Cost of querying on a B+Tree

-   When querying a B+Tree, we traverse a tree from the root node to the leaf node,
+   When querying a B+Tree, we traverse the tree from the root node to the leaf
-   assume it this tree has N entries and order of `n`, typically this path has
+   node, assume this tree has N entries and order of `n`, typically this
-   length that is not longer than `[log[n/2] N]`.
+   path has length that is not longer than `[log[n/2] N]`.

    > Remeber that the amount of children of a non-leaf node is `[n/2]`